FACULTY MEMBERS

 AREAS OF SPECIALIZATION & CONCENTRATION

 Michael is a multidisciplinary artist and academic, with expertise spanning dance, performance art, architecture and design, video making, public art, community development, and creative direction.
-Currently a faculty member at Thammasat University, he has also held teaching positions at Bangkok University and the University of Tasmania, where he completed his PhD at the Spatial Information Architecture Laboratory.
 Michael’s training in performance includes working with acclaimed choreographers like Min Tanaka, Kazuo Ohno, Ko Murobushi, and Tony Yap.
 In the realm of video, he has undertaken projects encompassing mental health, drug rehabilitation, art activism, architecture, and multicultural arts.
 Notably, he has ventured into challenging environments, such as a Sahara Desert refugee camp, a multi-channel video installation exploring Antoni Gaudi’s Sagrada Familia cathedral, and a grassroots hip-hop video in a Johannesburg squatter settlement.
-Michael’s artistic presentations have been featured at esteemed events worldwide, including the Tokyo Biennale, Bangkok Design Week, and the Melbourne Festival.
-He has a rich history of creative contributions in Asia, participating in festivals and artist residencies across Malaysia and Indonesia, and co-founding the Buffalo Field Festival in Bangkok.
+Michael’s artistic presentations have been featured worldwide, including the Tokyo Biennale, Bangkok Design Week, and the Melbourne Festival.
+He has a rich history of creative contributions in Asia, participating in artist residencies across Malaysia, Indonesia, and Thailand.

-Interdisciplinary approaches in art, design, urbanism, and digital media; community development and socially engaged creative practices; cross-cultural collaboration and decolonial perspectives on globalisation; philosophical and practice-based approaches to ecology and sustainability
+Interdisciplinary approaches in art, design, urbanism, and digital media; community development and creative practices; cross-cultural perspectives on globalisation; philosophical and practice-based approaches to ecology and sustainability.

 COURSES TAUGHT